bruth/cypher/README.md

 # Cypher

 The goal of the API is to serve as a foundation for building *simpler* domain-specific APIs.
-If nothing else, it prevents needing to use string formatting or concentation for building a Cypher statement programmatically.
+If nothing else, it prevents needing to use string formatting or concatenation for building a Cypher statement programmatically.

 ## Examples